 Our patients make a great effort to get the best results.
 At SBK Orthodontics, we applaud their resolution for a life-changing experience despite the sacrifices it implies.
 So, we provide them with all the support they need, so they feel they are not alone in this journey.

-Schedule an appointment with our team of specialists in Taylor, MI, that are always ready to assist you when you have questions and do their best to provide our patients with high-quality care.
-If you need orthodontic treatment, at SBK Orthodontics, we commit to setting you up for a lifetime of a smile healthy and beautiful smile.
+Schedule an appointment with our team of specialists in Taylor, MI, who are always ready to assist you when you have questions and do their best to provide our patients with high-quality care.
+If you need Ann Arbor orthodontic treatment, at SBK Orthodontics, we commit to setting you up for a lifetime of a smile healthy and beautiful smile.